SJDSgit/portfolio_projects/sql/cohort_retention/readme.md

-We explore an online retail dataset and create a retention cohort analysis in SQL and Tableau.
+Explored an online retail dataset and create a retention cohort analysis in SQL and Tableau.

 Tasks: